 My research addresses decision-making and foreign policy, especially with regard to conflict management.
-In addition, I am very interested in political science pedagogy.
+In addition, I have several articles on political science pedagogy.

 More information on my current research projects is available here.